celo-org/docs/blog/03-04-2023-how-to-write-a-multi-signatures-contract-on-celo-using-hardhat-part-1-2/how-to-write-a-multi-signatures-contract-on-celo-using-hardhat-part-1-2.md

 ![CD in repository](./images/create_a_new_repository_cd.png)

-Now that we are inside our project (our repository) let's initialize a Javascript project by running NPM init.
+Now that we are inside our project (our repository), let's initialize a Node.js project by running npm init.
+This will create a package.json file that will contain the project's metadata and dependencies.

-(Alternatively you can forgo the -y and set manually all the options.)
+In the terminal, run the following command:

 ### Install and setup this Hardhat project